mgrider/SKHexGrid/README.md

 * remove `Cell` `isOpaque` and `isBlocked` properties in favor of attributes with the same names
   - write optional "where" clauses for all the functions that use them instead.
 (This would allow the API to return all cells neighboring a cell _where_ an attribute is true, or to find a path of cells sharing an attribute, similar.)
+* move each of the shading-type algorithms to functions on hex-grid